LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    for details about these parameters.
 Returns no value.

    :param base:
-      The distinguished name (DN) of the entry at which to start the search.
+      The DN of the entry at which to start the search.
 Required.
    :param scope:
       The scope of the search.
 Optional.
 This parameter should be one of the following values: